-This specification covers all aspects of traffic accommodation including the preparation of the Traffic Accommodation Strategy and the supply, installation, maintenance and removal of temporary construction signing and traffic control devices which are specifically related to construction, repair or emergency situations and which are generally removed when the Work is completed or the situation returns to normal.
+This specification details the requirements for traffic accommodation including the preparation of the Traffic Accommodation Strategy and the supply, installation, maintenance and removal of temporary construction signing and traffic control devices which are specifically related to construction, repair or emergency situations and which are generally removed when the Work is completed or the situation returns to normal.

-Permanent signing for normal use of the roadway is covered in Specification 7.7, Permanent Highway Signing.
+Permanent signing requirements for normal use of the roadway are detailed in Specification 7.7, Permanent Highway Signing.